Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: III. Superconducting Properties of La Ni O from LDA+FLEX

-We further utilize our LDA+FLEX(RPA) method to evaluate the spin fluctuation mediated pairing interaction.
-The Fermi surface is triangularized onto small areas described by about 6,000 Fermi surface momenta for which the matrix elements of scattering between the Cooper pairs are calculated using the approach of Ref. \cite{Hg-FLEX}.
+We utilize our LDA+FLEX(RPA) method to evaluate the spin fluctuation mediated pairing interaction.
+The Fermi surface is triangularized onto small areas described by about 6,000 Fermi surface momenta for which the matrix elements of scattering between the Cooper pairs are calculated using the approach described in Ref. \cite{Hg-FLEX}.
 The\ linearized BCS\ gap equation is then exactly diagonalized and the set of eigenstates is obtained for both singlet ($S=0$) and triplet ($S=1$) Cooper pairs.
-The highest eigenvalue $\lambda $ represents the physical solution and the eigenvector corresponds to superconducting energy gap $\Delta _{S}(\mathbf{k}j)$ where $\mathbf{k}$ is the Fermi surface momentum and $j$ numerates the Fermi surface sheets.
+The highest eigenvalue $ \lambda _{\max }$ represents the physical solution and the eigenvector corresponds to superconducting energy gap $\Delta _{S}(\mathbf{k}j)$ where $ \mathbf{k}$ is the Fermi surface momentum and $j$ numerates the Fermi surface sheets.

-We now analyze the behavior of $\Delta _{S}(\mathbf{k}j)$ \ corresponding to two highest eigenvalues $\lambda $ as a function of the Fermi momentum using the values of $U=3eV$ and $J=0.5eV$.
-They are related to the spin singlet states and Fig.\ref{FigGaps} a) and b) show the highest and the next highest eigenstates, respectively.
-One can see that the most favorable eigenstate $ \Delta _{S=0}(\mathbf{k}j)$ shows the behavior of a d--wave with $xy$ symmetry (zeroes pointing along $k_{x}$ and $k_{y}$ directions) The plot distinguishes negative/positive values of $\Delta $ by blue/red colors while zeroes of the gap function are colored in grey\ as, for example, the case of the La pocket seen around $\Gamma $ point.
-This result is interesting because it differs from the predicted behavior in cuprates with their d$ _{x^{2}-y^{2}}$ symmetry and also from iron pnictides with their s$_{\pm }$ behavior.
-The Fermi surface nesting however is quite strong for both BZ edges at (1/2,0,0) and (1/2,1/2,0)\ points which results in a delicate competition between the two spin density wave instabilities.
+During the course of the diagonalization we however find that there are two highest eigenvalues that appear very close to each other.
+We analyze the behavior of $\Delta _{S}(\mathbf{k}j)$ corresponding to them as a function of the Fermi momentum using the values of $U=3eV$ and $J=0.5eV$.
+They are both related to the spin singlet states, and Fig.\ref{FigGaps} a) and b) shows first and second highest eigenstates, respectively.
+One can see that the most favorable eigenstate $\Delta _{S=0}(\mathbf{k}j)$ shows the behavior of a d--wave with $xy$ symmetry (zeroes pointing along $k_{x}$ and $ k_{y}$ directions) The plot distinguishes negative/positive values of $ \Delta $ by blue/red colors while zeroes of the gap function are colored in grey\ as, for example, the case of the La pocket seen around $\Gamma $ point.
+This result is interesting because it differs from the predicted behavior in cuprates with their d$_{x^{2}-y^{2}}$ symmetry and also from iron pnictides with their s$_{\pm }$ behavior.
+As emphasized earlier \cite {Dagotto-arxiv}, the Fermi surface nesting here is quite strong for both BZ edges at (1/2,0,0)2$\pi /a$ and (1/2,1/2,0)2$\pi /a$\ \ which results in a delicate competition between the two spin density wave instabilities.